 How Porcelain Can Crack

 Even though heat is a tough way for porcelain to crack, there are ways that porcelain can crack.
-Porcelain can crack when porcelain tiles are put on a floor, and the tiles are not level, so the tiles can crack under stress.
+Porcelain can crack when porcelain tiles are put on a floor, and the tiles are not level, so the tiles can break under stress.

 If you have porcelain tiles on a floor and the subfloor is not stiff enough, so there is a lot of movement on the floor, the porcelain tiles can crack due to stress, wear and tear.
 Porcelain has an average breaking strength of 275 pounds, so if heavy objects are put on a tile floor that has movement, the porcelain tiles can crack.

 When placed outside, porcelain tiles are tough and naturally weather-resistant, even in freezing weather.
 Porcelain does not absorb water, so it will not crack due to the cold.
-Porcelain is an ideal material to use for flooring and tile because it will not be cracked due to extreme heat or crack due to extreme cold.
+Porcelain is an ideal material to use for flooring and tile because it will not be cracked due to extreme heat or extreme cold.

 Other Ways Porcelain Can Damage